 Understanding the Reasons Behind Teeth Shifting with Age

-Looking at your smile in the mirror and wondering “Did it always looks like that?”
-If you’re over the age of 50, the answer is probably “no.” You may notice that your teeth look a little more crowded in the front, or that your once-straight teeth now have a bit of a lean.
+If you’re looking at your smile in the mirror and wondering, “Did it always look like that?” you may be suffering from natural teeth shifting that occurs with age.
+After the age of 50, your teeth can start to shift—becoming more crowded or changing position slightly.
 Just like aging changes the rest of the body, it changes our smile, as well.